North Shore Girls SC

 North Shore Girls Soccer Club was a Canadian women's soccer team based in North Vancouver, British Columbia that played in the Women's Premier Soccer League.
 The club continues to operate as a youth club.

 History

 North Shore Girls SC was founded in 1986 as a youth soccer club.

 In 2015, they hosted a pair of friendlies against the Cameroon national team.

 In 2016, they added a team in the Women's Premier Soccer League.
 They made their debut on May 21, becoming the first Canadian team to play in the WPSL, against OSA Seattle FC, losing 4-1.
 They recorded their first victory on June 4, defeating Eugene Timbers FC Azul 3-1.
 The team featured many local Canadian players and a complement of NCAA players playing in the school summer break.
 The team did not return to the league in 2018.

+Seasons

+Notable former players

+The following players have either played at the professional or international level, either before or after playing for the WPSL team: